 If Emsculpt is indeed the practice of medicine, this can legally impact who can own a business that provides Emsculpt.
 Virginia and California are two examples of states that broadly define the practice of medicine and that would characterize Emsculpt the practice of medicine; however, Virginia allows anyone to own a business that practices medicine, while California’s ownership laws are more restrictive.
 These state specific nuances are just as important when determining who can and cannot perform the procedure.

 Compliance is not stagnate; rather it is a moving target that changes as the laws, technology, and providers change.
-For more information and state law guidance on Emsculpt or other aesthetic procedures, please contact Michael S. Byrd at email@example.com or (214) 291-3202.
+For more information and state law guidance on Emsculpt or other aesthetic procedures, please email us at firstname.lastname@example.org.